 - Prepare the required documents as listed in the checklist

-- Book an appointment to submit your application (see e-mail for directions)
+- Book an appointment to submit your application (see e-mail for instructions)

 - Submit your application in person to the Danish Agency for International Recruitment and Integration (SIRI)